Blendify/blender-manual/blender_docs/manual/render/cycles/baking.rst

    Ray distance is only available when not using *Cage*.
 Cage Extrusion
    Distance to use for the inward ray cast when using *Selected to Active* and *Cage*.
-   The inward rays are casted from a version of the active object with disabled Edge Split modifiers.
+   The inward rays are casted from a version of the active object with disabled Edge Split Modifiers.
-   Hard splits (e.g., when the Edge Split modifier is applied) should be avoided because they will lead to non-smooth normals around the edges.
+   Hard splits (e.g., when the Edge Split Modifier is applied) should be avoided because they will lead to non-smooth normals around the edges.
 Cage
    Object to use as cage instead of calculating the cage from the active object with the *Cage Extrusion*.